w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 origin comparisons would be the same.
 {:.issue}

-Two origins are "the same" if, and only if, they are identical.
+Two suborigins are "the same" if, and only if, they are identical.
 In
 particular:

-* If the two origins are scheme/host/port triples, the two origins are the same if, and only if, they have identical schemes, hosts, and ports.
+* If the origin portions of the suborigin pairs are scheme/host/port triples, the two suborigins are the same if, and only if, they have identical schemes, hosts, and ports and the suborigin-namespace portions of the suborigin pairs are identical.
-* If either origin contains a suborigin namespace, then the two origins are the same if, and only if, they also have identical suborigin namespaces.
-* An empty string suborigin namespace is <em>not</em> the same as not having a suborigin namespace.
+* If both suborigin-namespace portions of the suborigin pairs are null, this is considered identical.
-* An origin that is a globally unique identifier cannot be the same as an origin that is a scheme/host/port triple, with or without a suborigin namespace.
+* An origin that is a globally unique identifier cannot be the same as an origin that is a scheme/host/port triple, with or without a suborigin-namespace.

-Two URIs are the same-origin if their origins are the same.
+Two resources are the same-origin if their suborigins are the same.

-</section> <!-- /Algorithms::Comparing Suborigins -->
+</section> <!-- /Framework::Comparing Suborigins -->

 <section>
 ### Serializing Suborigins